Azure/mlops-v2/QUICKSTART.md

    2.3.
 Now you should have your own, empty Github repository.
 Let's fill it up!

    2.4 On your local machine create a directory or use an existing one, which is empty (p.ex. mlopsv2root).
-CD into this directory.
-Now clone the Azure/mlops-v2 repo, which is going to give you the documentation and the sparse_checkout.sh script with 'git clone https://github.com/Azure/mlops-v2.git'.
-(If you get a 404, you might need to login to Github).
+Use your shell environment (GitBash, Bash or WSL only) and CD into this directory.
+Now clone the Azure/mlops-v2 repo, which is going to give you the documentation and the sparse_checkout.sh script with 'git clone https://github.com/Azure/mlops-v2.git' (If you get a 404, you might need to login to Github).
 This creates a new directory mlops-v2 under mlopsv2root.

    2.5 Now you need to set a few variables depending on your environment in the script /mlops-v2/sparse_checkout.sh.
 Open this file in an editor and set the following variables: